 If project waste materials designate as dangerous waste, WSDOT assumes responsibility as the generator of the waste for reporting purposes.
 Per Chapter 173-303 WAC, WSDOT must obtain a Resource Conservation and Recovery Act (RCRA) Environmental Protection Agency (EPA) Site Identification (ID) number from Ecology.
 WSDOT is required to track and count quantities of all Dangerous Waste generated and disposed.
-While the EPA Site ID number remains open in Ecology's system, the PE is required to submit an Annual Report2 to Ecology due no later than March 1st of each year.
+While the EPA Site ID number remains open in Ecology's system, the PE is required to submit an Annual Report to Ecology due no later than March 1st of each year.
+Note that the EPA number does not apply for the generation, transport, and disposal of wastes that do not designate as dangerous waste.